 I charge by the project, but my rates for localization and globalization editing typically fall within the range of $0.0325 to $0.0741 USD per word (between $32.50 and $74.10 USD per 1,000 words).

 The amount charged for localizing or globalizing the English for any given project may vary from what is charged for another project due to differences in project scope, subject complexity, writing quality, deadline considerations, and other factors.

 I do complete two editing passes per round of localization or globalization edits.
 The second pass usually takes me half the time it takes to complete the first pass.
 Please contact me directly for a customized estimate for your project and samples of my work.

 - Unfortunately, I no longer take on projects shorter than 50,000 words in length.
 I can refer you to other reputable editors who do edit shorter manuscripts, if you’d like.

-- If requested, I can provide free localization or globalization on the first 1000 words of your manuscript as a sample of my work.
+- If requested, I can provide free localization or globalization on up to 1,000 words of your manuscript as a sample of my work.

 - Discounts might be available upon request for nonprofit organizations, veterans and active military personnel; currently enrolled full-time students; and retirees.
 Some limits do apply.

 - You can reduce the costs of hiring a professional editor by being proactive.
 Get feedback from beta readers, critique partners, or writing groups.
 Self-edit as thoroughly as you can before asking for a quote.
 If you would like some recommendations on books or articles about how to write or edit, please ask.
 I have lots of resources for creative writers already posted here on my site.

 - Be sure to check out crowdfunding options through sites like Patreon, Kickstarter, Indiegogo, GoFundMe, or Crowdfunder to help pay for professional editing, cover design, formatting, website design, etc. for your project.
 Crowdfunding can teach you how to market your work and help you gauge your audience’s interest in your project before you spend any money.